 Riva is vibrant, the Peristil relaxed, and the Trg Republike elegant.

-With so many wonderful restaurants to try in the old city and Veli Varos, you are spoilt for choice.
-It was easy to spot the favourite restaurants busy with patrons and people waiting or being turned away.
+With so many excellent restaurants to try in the old city and Veli Varos, you are spoilt for choice.
+It was easy to spot the favourite restaurants, which were busy with patrons and people waiting or being turned away.

 With the best Croatian food on offer, we were happy to venture out each night to try new dishes.